Category Archives: The Biz

 “I know!” said my stylist.
 “I’ll make it all Burnadette Peters fabulous!
 The higher the hair, the closer to Jesus!”

 He proceeded to tease and spray my hair until it stood a full four inches off my head.
 Instead of cool and collected, I looked like the Wild Woman of Borneo.
 To top it off, there was a gale-force wind outside.
-By the time I saw my old dalliance, I looked like a homeless woman who had been though a hurricane.
+By the time I saw my old dalliance, I looked like a New York City rat who had been though a hurricane.
 Oh – it was so bad.
 Instead of the, “Damn!
 I can’t believe I let that get away!”
 I had hoped to inspire, I’m fairly certain he thought, “Damn!
 Dodged THAT bullet!”
 Awesomeness fail.

 Aside from a bruised ego, I was fine, of course.
 But what on earth does this have to do with anything aerial, you’re asking?
 Well, I’m a-tellin’ ya.
 Have you ever had a performance go very, very wrong?
 Messed up your routine?
 Got tied in a knot?
-Or (worst of all), gone Big Boom like our friend below?
+Or (worst of all), gone Big Boom?
 When you feel completely humiliated, it’s HARD on the ego.
 Grab some cawfee and a prune danish.
 Let’s tawk.

-When You Just Want to Die
+When You Just Want to Hide

 Performances are funny things.
 Rehearsal is meant to prepare you for every eventuality, but when you’re confronted with an audience, nerves, lights, loud music, and a host of other things you didn’t have to contend with beforehand, stuff can get weird.
 Fast.
 When you finish a performance feeling more mortified than marvelous, keep the following in mind:

 1. It’s almost never as bad as you think.
 The audience may have had a COMPLETELY different view of your act than you did!
 Find a sounding board you trust, kvetch a bit, and let them console you.
-Very therapeutic as long as it doesn’t become a habit!
+Very therapeutic!

 2. If it was, in fact, as bad as you think, try to put it in perspective.
 Other than your ego, is anything else in shambles?
-Unless there was a Cirque du Soleil scout in the audience, chances are that this one performance won’t have any major repercussions in the grand scheme of things.
+Unless there was a Cirque du Soleil scout in the audience or you’re injured, chances are that this one performance won’t have any major repercussions in the grand scheme of things.

-3. If you clearly and meaningfully injure yourself (intense pain, a blow to the head, etc), stop immediately and, as gracefully as possible, exit the stage.
+3. If you clearly and meaningfully injure yourself (intense pain, a blow to the head, etc), stop immediately and wait for help.
 It’s tempting to try to keep going, but adrenaline could be masking more injury than you think.
 Really be conservative on this one.
 If you destroy your body, where are you going to live?

 Prepare the Right Way